-- 5.6 Analgesic guidelines, including those for specifc analgesic techniques, should be widely disseminated and easily accessible. - 5.7 All guidelines should be dated and regularly reviewed.
-All guidelines should have a clearly documented author and review date and be published in line with local clinical governance policies with appropriate oversight. - 5.8 Guidelines for the management of specific patients groups (as listed in 3.6) should be available. - 5.9 Guidelines for side effect and complication management including inadequate analgesia should be available.

-- 5.10 Where good evidence exists, consideration should be given to procedure specific analgesic techniques. - 5.11 Where possible, guidelines should be shared locally, between hospitals and nationally.
+- 5.6 Analgesic guidelines, including those for specifc analgesic techniques, should be widely disseminated and easily accessible.^{33, 59,60,61} - 5.7 All guidelines should be dated and regularly reviewed.
+All guidelines should have a clearly documented author and review date and be published in line with local clinical governance policies with appropriate oversight. - 5.8 Guidelines for the management of specific patients groups (as listed in 3.6) should be available. - 5.9 Guidelines for the management of side effects and complications including inadequate analgesia should be available. - 5.10 Where good evidence exists, consideration should be given to procedure specific analgesic techniques. - 5.11 Where possible, guidelines should be shared locally, between hospitals and nationally.